MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 Article such as [this one](https://blogs.msdn.microsoft.com/mvpawardprogram/2018/05/01/azure-resource-manager) provide an excellent discussion on best practices and lessons learned in applying a DevOps approach to Azure Resource Manager templates with the [Azure DevOps](/azure/devops/user-guide/?view=vsts) toolchain.
 Take the time and effort to develop a core set of templates specific to your organization's requirements, and to develop continuous delivery pipelines with DevOps toolchains (such as Azure DevOps, Jenkins, Bamboo, Teamcity, Concourse), especially for your production and QA environments.
 There is a large library of [Azure Quick Start templates](https://github.com/Azure/azure-quickstart-templates) on GitHub that you can use as a starting point for templates, and you can quickly create cloud-based delivery pipelines with Azure DevOps.

-As a best practice for production subscriptions or resource groups, your goal should be utilizing RBAC security to disallow interactive users by default and utilizing automated continuous delivery pipelines based on service principals to provision all resources and deliver all application code.
+As a best practice for production subscriptions or resource groups, your goal should be using RBAC security to disallow interactive users by default and using automated continuous delivery pipelines based on service principals to provision all resources and deliver all application code.
 No admin or developer should touch the Azure Portal to interactively configure resources.
 This level of DevOps takes a concerted effort and uses all the concepts of the Azure scaffold and provides a consistent and more secure environment that will meet your organizations to grow scale.

 > [!TIP]
 > When designing and developing complex Azure Resource Manager templates, use [linked templates](/azure/azure-resource-manager/resource-group-linked-templates) to organize and refactor complex resource relationships from monolithic JSON files.
 This will enable you to manage resources individually and make your templates more readable, testable and reusable.

-Azure is a hyperscale cloud provider and as you move your organization from the world of on-premises servers to the cloud, utilizing the same concepts that cloud providers and SaaS applications use will provide your organization to react to the needs of the business in vastly more efficient way.
+Azure is a hyperscale cloud provider and as you move your organization from the world of on-premises servers to the cloud, using the same concepts that cloud providers and SaaS applications use will provide your organization to react to the needs of the business in vastly more efficient way.

 ## Core network